 - Demographic questions to enable respondents to be compared with the nation’s population to determine the representativeness of the survey.
 The questions generally cover: age, gender, education level, birthplace, home postcode and familiarity with the area being surveyed.
 Participants should be 18 years or over in age as the aesthetic preferences of children can differ from adults (Zube et al, 1983).

 - Sample scenes are then shown, not for rating but to indicate the range of scenes that the survey will contain.
 The full span of likely ratings should be shown.
 This also serves to cue the respondent’s mind to the rating scale which is shown.

 - The survey scenes are then shown.
 The survey instrument randomizes these continually so that the issue of one scene affecting the rating of the next is avoided.
 The instrument also indicates progress with the survey.

-- Following completion of the survey scenes, a box appears thanking the respondent for participating and providing contact details for further information.
+- Following completion of the survey scenes, respondents are thanked for participating.
 It also leads to a box for making comments on the survey and for the respondent’s email address, if they wish to receive a summary of the results.